8eecf0d2/netlify-local/README.md

 ##### `-w --webpack`

 Optionally, **netlify-local** can run a Webpack watcher and rebuild your source files as you develop without the need to start and stop the web server.
-To use this feature pass in the `-w --webpack` option with a relative path to your config.
+To use this feature pass in the `-w --webpack` argument with a relative path to your config.

 ```bash
 netlify-local -w webpack.config.js